-Shipping and storage conditions
+Shipping and Storage Conditions

-The RTS Linear Template Kit Plus is shipped on dry ice and should be stored immediately upon receipt at $-20^{\circ}$ C in a constant-temperature freezer upon arrival.
+The RTS Linear Template Fab Kit is shipped on dry ice and should be stored immediately upon receipt at $-20^{\circ}$ C in a constant-temperature freezer upon arrival.
 When stored under the above conditions and handled correctly, all kits are stable until the expiration date printed on the label.
 Avoid repeated freezing and thawing.

-Product limitations
+Product Limitations

-RTS Linear Template Kit Plus and RTS 100 E. coli HY Kits and RTS 100 Insect cell-based Kits are developed, designed, and sold for research purposes only.
+RTS Linear Template Fab Kit and RTS 100 E. coli HY Kits and RTS 100 insect cellbased kits are developed, designed and sold for research purposes only.
 They are not to be used for human diagnostic or drug purposes or to be administered to humans unless expressly cleared for that purpose by the Food and Drug Administration in the USA or the appropriate regulatory authorities in the country of use.
-All due care and attention should be exercised in the handling of many of the materials described in this text.
+All due care and attention should be exercised in the handling of many of the products and materials described in this text.

-All due care and attention should be exercised in the handling of the products.
-We recommend all users of E. coli cell-free protein synthesis kit products to adhere to the NIH guidelines that have been developed for recombinant DNA experiments, or to other applicable guidelines.
+We recommend all users of E. coli cell-free protein synthesis kit products to adhere to the NIH guidelines that have been developed for recombinant DNA experiments or to other applicable guidelines.